tbringloe/Bioinformatics-CrashCourse/README.md

 ## Lab 3 Assignment

 Because bioinformatic workflows can be complicated and non-intuitive, it can be helpful to produce a flow diagram of the steps taken to achieve results.
 [Mermaid live edit](https://mermaid.live/edi) is a solid resouce for generating such diagrams.
-The language is somewhat unique, but a basic flowdiagram of the above worflow could look like this:
+The language is somewhat unique, but a basic flow diagram could look like this:

 ```
-# Mermaid lines of code to generate a workflow diagram
+# Mermaid lines of code to generate a generic workflow diagram
+graph TD
+    A((Input data 1 <br> file format)) --> B(Step 1 <br> programs used)
+B --> C(Step 2 <br> programs used)
+C --> D(Step 3 <br> programs used)
+D --> DJ
+DE((Input data 2 <br> file format)) --> DF(Step 4 <br> programs used)
+DF --> DJ(Step 5 + Programs used)
+DJ --> F(Step 6 <br> Programs used)
+G((Input data 3 <br> file format)) --> H(Step 7 <br> Programs used)
+H --> J
+F --> J(Step 8 <br> Program used)
+J --> JI(Final dataset)
+style A fill:#f9f,stroke:#333,stroke-width:4px
+style DE fill:#f9f,stroke:#333,stroke-width:4px
+style G fill:#f9f,stroke:#333,stroke-width:4px
+style JI fill:#bbf,stroke:#f66,stroke-width:2px,stroke-dasharray: 5 5
 ```
+For this assignment, plug in the above code into Mermaid live edit, and create a workflow diagram of the steps taken to arrive at the curated DNA barcode datasets of Norwegian algal turf samples.
+You do not necessarily need to follow the above code; feel free to research other coding options to make your diagram striking and unique.

+## Final word

 This is the end of the crash-course in bioinformatics.
+I hope the material was instructive.
+Feel free to email me at tbringloe@gmail.com if you have questions of concerns.

 ## Acknowledgements
 All the inspirational students, postdocs, mentors, DFO research scientists, and forum junkies across the globe who contributed to my own learning journey in bioinformatics.